 The best time to view this phenomenon comes after a sunny day.
 The ideal time is at night when these creatures give off the light that they collected during the day.
 The early trips are accompanied by iguanas and sea birds.
 Kayaking is the only method of getting into the bay and paddle around the bioluminescent bay under the stars and the moon and watch as each stroke of your paddle lights up the microscopic plankton below and fish light up their path like shooting stars in the water.
 The adventure to Laguna Grande can only be described as magical, creating memories that will last a lifetime!
 This two hour kayaking trip leaves from the Las Croabas launch in Fajardo Puerto Rico, just before sunset, heading through a thin mangrove channel that leads into the warm bio-lagoon.
 An informative guide will give you details about the ecology and preservation of this delicate eco system.

-Bioluminescent Bay Information
+Bioluminescent Bay Travel Tips

 - Kayaking with a full moon is remarkable but the light from the moon and the surrounding light may affect the desired tour.
 It should be on a night when the moon is not too bright.